 The coastal area around Kiama and Gerringong is perfect for a quick dog-friendly getaway from Sydney.
 With beautiful beaches, rolling green countryside and some spectacular natural scenery, it has plenty on offer, including lots of dog-friendly sightseeing.

 One of my top picks is the Kiama Coast Walk in between Minnamurra and Gerringong.
 Other options include seeing the famous Kiama Blow Hole, photographing the Cathedral Rocks and enjoying the off-leash dog beaches.

 Find out more about a dog-friendly getaway to Kiama & Gerringong

 2. Visit Berry & Kangaroo Valley

-Location: Berry is 2 hours south of Sydney, Kangaroo Valley is 25 minutes inland
+Location: Berry is 2 hours south of Sydney, Kangaroo Valley is a further 25 minutes inland